xtdb/xtdb-tutorial/5-match.nextjournal.md

   * **"I'm not even sure how to begin"**:
-      * *Take some time to read through the xtdb manual again.
+      * *Take some time to read through the XTDB manual again.
 If you're still unsure then you can follow along anyway and see if things become clear.*

 ## Assignment